Layria-b/RRSpotifyInBio/README.md

-Congrats! you have funny spotify in your bio now! if you have any errors contact me a LameLexi#7004
+Congrats! you have funny spotify in your bio now!

+if you have any errors contact me at LameLexi#7004